wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/jenkins.md

 {{<info>}}
 **NOTE:**
-These examples assume that the Jenkins CLI is available within the Jenkins pod.
+**NOTE:** These examples assume that the Jenkins CLI is available within the Jenkins pod.
 You can make sure its available in the Jenkins pod(s) by running the below command.

 ```
 kubectl exec <jenkins-deployment-pod> -n jenkins -- /bin/sh -c "wget http://<operations-center-url>:>port-number>/jnlpJars/jenkins-cli.jar -O /var/jenkins_home/cli.jar"